Table of Contents

-In a landmark move aimed at promoting environmentally sustainable agriculture practices, farmers in India’s key rice and wheat growing states of Punjab and Haryana are set to receive carbon credits for adopting techniques like direct seeding and low tillage.
-Spearheaded by Grow Indigo (GIPL), a joint venture between Mahyco and Indigo, this initiative marks a significant step towards incentivizing eco-friendly farming practices in the region.
+In a landmark initiative designed to promote environmentally sustainable agriculture, farmers in India’s key rice and wheat growing states of Punjab and Haryana will now receive carbon credits for adopting eco-friendly farming techniques.
+These include methods such as direct seeding and low tillage, which help reduce carbon emissions, conserve water, and improve soil health.
+This transformative move is spearheaded by Grow Indigo (GIPL), a joint venture between Mahyco and Indigo, which aims to encourage farmers to embrace sustainable agricultural practices by offering them financial incentives through carbon credits.

 Program Implementation and Expansion